 Without pressures from consumers these policies will not change.
 I urge you to purchase slave-free tomatoes from Trader Joe’s, Whole Foods, locals farms, and your CSA, and fill out this form to send a letter to supermarkets that do not support slave free tomatoes (Giant, Publix, Stop & Shop, Martin’s, Kroger).

 What is going on is an outrage and changes need to be made.
 We can all make these changes possible.
 With your help we can get these supermarket CEOs to endorse the Fair Food Program, ensuring the tomatoes stocked on their shelves are slave free.
 The corporations that join the Fair Food Program simply agree to pay 1.5 cents more per pound of harvested tomatoes.

 Next time you’re purchasing tomatoes take a minute to think about the people who pick these tomatoes and the lives they are leading.

-The tomato recipe I share today makes for a perfect summer appetizer.
-With fresh local tomatoes in abundance and bursting with flavor just bread them, bake and broil them for a delicious meal starter.
+The tomato recipe I share today for baked breaded tomatoes makes for a perfect summer appetizer.
+Make use of the fresh local tomatoes in abundance and bursting with flavor.
+Breaded tomatoes are baked and broiled for a delicious meal starter.